Home > VA Loan Pre-Approval

 Do VA loans have a maximum loan amount?+

-For borrowers with full entitlement (first-time VA loan use or restored entitlement), there is no VA loan limit.
+No. Per Public Law 116-23 (the Blue Water Navy Vietnam Veterans Act of 2019, effective 1 January 2020) and 38 U.S.C. § 3703(a)(1), borrowers with full entitlement (first-time VA loan use or restored entitlement) have no VA loan limit.
 You can borrow any amount a lender will approve with $0 down.
-For borrowers with partial entitlement (existing VA loan outstanding), the limit is tied to the 2026 conforming limit of $832,750.
-The VA does not lend money directly; they guarantee a portion of the loan, which allows lenders to offer favorable terms.
+For borrowers with partial entitlement (existing VA loan outstanding), the limit is tied to the 2026 FHFA conforming limit.
+The VA guarantees a portion of the loan under 38 C.F.R.
+Part 36 rather than lending directly.

 What is the VA funding fee and who is exempt?+